Overview

 Steps

 Establish your baseline sleep need.
-Most adults need 7โ9 hours per night, though this varies by individual โ use your own typical well-rested duration if you know it, or a standard 8-hour reference if you don't.
+Most adults need 7-9 hours a night, but the exact number varies.
+Use your own typical well-rested duration if you know it, or a standard 8-hour reference if you don't.

 Log your actual sleep duration each night.
-Track how many hours you actually slept over the period you want to measure โ a week is a common starting window.
+Track how many hours you actually slept over the period you want to measure.
+A week is a reasonable starting window.

 Calculate the daily shortfall.
-Subtract your actual sleep from your baseline need for each night.
-A night with 6 hours of sleep against an 8-hour need contributes 2 hours to your debt.
+Subtract actual sleep from your baseline need for each night.
+A night with 6 hours of sleep against an 8-hour need adds 2 hours to your debt.

 Add up the shortfalls across the period.
 Sum each day's shortfall to get your total accumulated sleep debt.